Gman-Superfly/AKIRA/observability/TICKLING_THE_MANIFOLD.md

 • The full similarity matrix (before top-k)
 • The attention distribution (before sharpening)
 • The gradient direction (before stepping)
-• The entropy landscape (before collapse)
+• The entropy manifold (before collapse)

 WE DON'T NEED TO PAY MORE.
 WE NEED TO READ WHAT WE ALREADY HAVE.